Global19-atlassian-net/iODKbook2/AlgLin/source/operations_app_Hill_cipher.rst

-Application to Hill cipher
+Application to Hill Cipher
 --------------------------

-to jest ref  :ref:`twtest`

-This cipher was constructed in 1929 by a mathematician Lester Hill [BIB001]_.
+This cipher was constructed in 1929 by a mathematician Lester Hill.
 To describe it concisely, it will be useful to introduce two basic notions from cryptography: